mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 Efforts are underway to improve matters.
-Imperial funding and Megacorporate loans have been requested, without much success, though there have been some instances of private concerns moving into Louzy on very favourable terms.
+Imperial funding and Megacorporate loans have been requested, without much success, though there have been some instances of private concerns moving into Louzy on very favorable terms.
 The world government seems increasingly willing to entertain distinctly borderline schemes if they will bring in hard cash or help turn around the slow decline.
 There is also a steady exodus of people offworld.
 Some are the